Updated March 2021

 How Is Substance Use Disorder Treated?

 SUD is also a mental health issue and often co-occurs with other mental health issues such as depression, anxiety, and trauma.
 When individuals have both, it is called a dual diagnosis or a co-occurring disorder.
-Sometimes substance abuse begins as a means to cope with a mental health issue, and sometimes substance use can cause a mental health issue.
+Sometimes substance use disorder begins as a means to cope with a mental health issue, and sometimes substance use can cause a mental health issue.

 When such co-occurring disorders are detected, both need to be treated, whether face-to-face or through telehealth.